YunoHost-Apps/fallback_ynh/README.md

 So, here we are, you have a failure with your main server.
 That had to happen !
 Don't worry, jump on your fallback server and use the deploy script.
 `/home/yunohost.app/fallback/deploy_fallback`
+> You can also use the 'Deploy the fallback server.' action from your admin panel.

 This script will backup your fallback server first and then restore the backup from your main server.
 This restore will change your fallback server and give him the configuration of your main server, and restore the apps you've selected in your app_list.
 Now this server will became your main server, received your emails and run your apps.
 > In fact, there just a "small thing", you have to change your dns to indicate the new IP of your server.
 Let's see that at the end of this doc please.
+> In order to ease usage of 'actions', the fallback server should have an associated domain name, like fallback.mydomain.tld

 #### So, now my main server is fixed.
 But I need to get all the stuff happened on the fallback.

 If you're done with your fallback server, use the other script, just next to the previous one.
 `/home/yunohost.app/fallback/close_fallback`
+> You can also use the 'Close the fallback server.' action from your admin panel.

 This script will backup your fallback system and the apps you've previously restored on it.
 And put all of that aside.
 Then, it will remove all of that of your system and restore the backup it made when you used `deploy_fallback`.
 Like that, nothing happenned on this server.